DwyaneChou/BPEM/README.md

 This model was written for studying the atmosphere model, it might be a tool for researching the barotropic atmosphere.
 The dynamic core description:

-1. Barotropic primitive Equation in energy conservation format or square conservation format.
+1. Barotropic primitive equation in energy conservation format or square conservation format.

 2. The complete coriolis and curvature terms.